Alex-WRK/Module-19_Challenge/README.md

 ## Introduction

-In this data analysis project, we took a look at the world of cryptocurrency market data using a combination of K-Means clustering and Principal Component Analysis (PCA).
+In this data analysis project, I took a look at the world of cryptocurrency market data using a combination of K-Means clustering and Principal Component Analysis (PCA).
 My primary objective was to gain insights into the clustering patterns of cryptocurrencies based on various features.
 I utilized Jupyter notebook, along with popular libraries such as Pandas, Scikit-Learn, Matplotlib, and Holoviews, to perform this analysis.

 ## Data Exploration